nicoespeon/md-to-slack/README.md

 To make this work, we need to follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+The most important prefixes you should have in mind are:

+- `fix:` which represents bug fixes, and correlates to a SemVer patch.
+- `feat:` which represents a new feature, and correlates to a SemVer minor.
+- `feat!:`, or `fix!:`, `refactor!:`, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.

 It's fine if you don't follow the convention yourself for the commits.
 If you open a pull request, only its title matters.
 That's what will be used to create the merge commit for release-please to pick up.